 The licensee must notify all parents in accordance with Department of Public Health recommendations when any communicable disease or condition has been introduced into the program.

 Educators must follow the recommendations of the Department of Public Health regarding the use of insect repellents.

+(d) The Department may issue policies and requirements pertaining to the prevention of serious illnesses, contagious diseases, and reportable diseases, including a requirement for personal protective equipment.
+The program must follow all such policies and requirements

 Infection Control.